-ZAYA μContainers are a brand new feature for Arm Cortex M Microcontrollers to provide high-level security for IoT Edges.
-ZAYA μContainer are security-less execution and following sections explains how ZAYA μContainers are protected.
+ZAYA μContainers are a brand new feature for resource-constraint small and MMU-less Microcontrollers to provide high-level security for IoT Edges.
+ZAYA μContainers are security-less execution and the following sections explain how ZAYA μContainers are protected.

-As mentioned before, ZAYA μContainer are isolated executables, and any malfunctioned user application or container cannot violate a μContainer.
+As mentioned before, ZAYA μContainers are isolated executables, and any malfunctioned user application or container cannot violate a μContainer.

 Isolation is a requirement for almost all security certifications.